mgeeky/Penetration-Testing-Tools/red-teaming/README.md

 IEX (New-Object IO.StreamReader(New-Object IO.Compression.GzipStream($s, [IO.Compression.CompressionMode]::Decompress))).ReadToEnd();
 ```

+- **`Count-PrivilegedGroupMembers.ps1`** - Counts number of members in predefined (or augumented from an input file) list of privileged, sensitive groups in Active Directory.
+Purely for statistics and overview purposes.

 - **`delete-warning-div-macro.vbs`** - VBA Macro function to be used as a Social Engineering trick removing "Enable Content" warning message as the topmost floating text box with given name. ([gist](https://gist.github.com/mgeeky/9cb6acdec31c8a70cc037c84c77a359c))

 - **`Disable-Amsi.ps1`** - Tries to evade AMSI by leveraging couple of publicly documented techniqus, but in an approach to avoid signatured or otherwise considered harmful keywords.